A photograph of a hip young woman, looking at her phone happily, likely because she has just gotten a gig, performing music at a local venue.

 How to Get Your Music on Spotify Playlists

 Playlists have become the ultimate music discovery tool, helping artists reach new audiences and boost their streams.
 From algorithmic to editorial, getting your music on a Spotify playlist is a marketing tactic artists need to hack.
-Learn how to navigate the process and maximize your chances of your music landing on a playlist.
+In this excerpt from Music Marketing 101 you’ll learn how to navigate the process and maximize your chances of your music landing on a playlist.

 A musician sits in his apartment, working on a budget for an upcoming musical project.